agude/agude.github.io/_drafts/2019-07-09-hour_record_plot_improvements.md

   3.0</a>)'
 %}

-This plot gets the message across---the distance went up quickly in a short amount of time, twice---but could be much more effective.
+This plot gets the message across---twice, the distance went up quickly in a short amount of time---but could be much more effective.
 Here are some
 problems:

-- It is missing a legend and title necessary to understand it.[^2]
+- It is missing a legend and title, which are both necessary to understand it.[^2]
-- Has too much precision in the date labels, which are down to the day but do not align with when the records were set.
+- It has too much precision in the date labels, which are down to the day but do not align with when the records were set.
-- The too text is too small to read easily.
+- The label text is too small to read easily.
 - Has a lot of unused space.

-I love cycling, and I love plots, so I gave improving it a try.
+I love cycling, and I love plots, so I tried improving the plot.

 ## Improvements